AltGr/opam-wiki/Packaging.md

 * Build, install and remove instructions
 * Some additional information (bugtracker, homepage, license, doc...)

-This document will go through a simple way to get it in the right format, wether you are packaging your own project or someone else's.
+This document will go through a simple way to get it in the right format, whether you are packaging your own project or someone else's.
 It's not a complete guide to the opam file format.